piffpaffpuff/woocommerce-delivery-notes/readme.txt

 3.0
 *Attention:* This update works only with WooCommerce 2.1 (or later) and Wordpress 3.8 (or later).
 Install it only if your system meets the requirements.

-* WooCommerce 2.1 (or later) compability
+* WooCommerce 2.1 (or later) compatibility
 * Bulk print actions
-* Print buttons in the frontend
+* Print buttons in the front-end
 * Redesigned template look
 * New template structure and hooks to modify it